 - Raspberries – feel free to stick a chocolate chip in the hole of each one – that’s always fun for Valentine’s snacks, and kids love it.

 - Pomegranate – either pick up a package of just the arils (seeds), or buy a whole fruit and pull it apart in sections.
-Extra seeds can be used to garnish vegan lentil curry later in the week.
+Extra seeds can be used to garnish vegan lentil curry or my lamb lollipop recipe later in the week.

 - Radishes – thinly slice them or quarter them for easy snacking.
 Extra radishes can be used to topped curry potato soup another time.